 Embrace cloud computing

 Cloud computing is the final word (or rather two words) in your new business IT system for 2016.
 The benefits of cloud usage are plentiful, from reducing expenditure on costly on-site hardware and software maintenance to remote access to increased flexibility and scalability.
-Some of the benefits of opting for a ‘true’ cloud solution are listed here.
+Here are some of the benefits of opting for a ‘true’ cloud solution.

 The number of employees working out of office hours is increasing as technological advances give way to more dynamic job roles, with 91% of SME’s in the UK claiming to have at least one member of staff working from home (source, BT Business and the British Chambers of Commerce).